Adirondack Thunder

 The Adirondack Thunder are a professional ice hockey team in the ECHL that began play in the 2015–16 season.
-The team is based in Glens Falls, New York, and affiliated with the NHL's New Jersey Devils and AHL's Utica Comets.
+The team is based in Glens Falls, New York, and affiliated with the New Jersey Devils of the National Hockey League (NHL) and the Utica Comets of the American Hockey League.
 The Thunder play their home games at the Harding Mazzotti Arena.

 The Thunder replaced the AHL's Adirondack Flames after they were relocated to Stockton, California, to become the Stockton Heat.

 History

 On January 29, 2015, the Calgary Flames announced that they would be moving their AHL affiliate, the Adirondack Flames, to Stockton as one of five charter members of the AHL's new Pacific Division.
 The next day, the Flames announced that the ECHL's Stockton Thunder (who they had purchased the day before) would move to Glens Falls in what was essentially a "market swap".

 The Thunder name, logo and colors were unveiled on February 11, 2015.
 Cail MacLean was announced the team's first head coach on July 23, 2015.

 The Thunder made the playoffs during their first season and were the first Adirondack hockey team to make the playoffs in ten years.
 They defeated the favored Manchester Monarchs four-games-to-one in the first round, becoming the first team in Glens Falls to win a playoff series since the Adirondack Red Wings in 1994.
 They faced the South Carolina Stingrays in the second round, which they lost in seven games.

 During their second season, the league announced the sale of the Thunder from Calgary Sports and Entertainment to a local ownership group called Adirondack Civic Center Coalition on February 28, 2017.
 The Thunder were the third of the three displaced franchises from the 2015 creation of the AHL Pacific Division to be sold by their NHL owners after relocating.
-However, in order for the new ownership group to complete the purchase of the team, they needed to raise $500,000 by a June 30, 2017, deadline and have since been asking for donations and hosting fundraisers.
-The new ownership group completed the purchase on time but were in debt.
-They were able to sell the naming rights of the Glens Falls Civic Center to become the Cool Insuring Arena to cover some of the operating costs.
+However, in order for the new ownership group to complete the purchase of the team, they needed to raise $500,000 by a June 30, 2017, deadline.
+The new ownership group completed the purchase on time but were in debt, and sold the naming rights of the Glens Falls Civic Center to become the Cool Insuring Arena to cover some of the operating costs.

-With the Flames no longer operating the team, the Flames and Thunder ended their affiliation following the 2016–17 season.
-Head coach MacLean would also leave to join the Flames' AHL affiliate in Stockton as an assistant coach.
-The Thunder would then officially become the ECHL affiliate of the New Jersey Devils for the 2017–18 season, and later extended the affiliation agreement for the 2018–19 season.
-For the Thunder's first two seasons, the Devils' organization had been sending players to Glens Falls due to the proximity of their previous AHL affiliate, the Albany Devils.
+The Flames and Thunder ended their affiliation following the 2016–17 season.
+Head coach MacLean also left to join the Flames' AHL affiliate in Stockton as an assistant coach.
+The Thunder then become the ECHL affiliate of the New Jersey Devils for the 2017–18 season, and later extended the affiliation agreement for the 2018–19 season.
+For the Thunder's first two seasons, the Devils' organization sent players to Glens Falls due to the proximity of their previous AHL affiliate, the Albany Devils.
 The Thunder also hired Brad Tapper as its next head coach.